Hedera helix 'Baltica', 'Pittsburgh', and 'Star'; Hedera hibernica 'Hibernica'

 Why Is It a Noxious Weed?

 Ivy can outcompete native plants, reducing animal foraging habitat.
 It inhibits regeneration of understory plants and kills understory and overstory trees by shading them out.
-Ivy can cause storm damage trees due to its added weight in the canopy.
+Ivy may cause storm damage trees by the added weight in the canopy that also may act as a sail.
+The sap of the stems can cause skin irritations and rashes to sensitive individuals.
+Consuming large amounts of leaves and fruits can be toxic to people and cattle.

 How would I identify it?

-English ivy is a woody evergreen perennial.
-It can grow as a vine (juvenile form) or a shrub (adult form).
+English ivy is an evergreen, perennial vine.
+It can grow as a vine (juvenile form) or a more erect, shrubby stemmed form (adult form).
 Vines can grow up to 99 feet.
 In its juvenile form, the plant produces adventitious roots that allow vines to anchor to vertical surfaces.

-English ivy only matures to produce flowers when it begins to grow vertically.
+English ivy matures to produce adult stems and flowers when it begins to grow vertically.
 The small (0.2 to 0.3 inch), bisexual, greenish-white flowers occur in umbrella-like clusters in the fall.
+The juvenile stage, time before it flowers, may be for 10 years or longer.

-Leaves are alternate and leathery, with long petioles.
+Leaves are alternate each other on the stems and leathery, with long petioles and have two forms: adult and juvenile leaves.
 Juvenile leaves are deeply 3 to 5 lobed and 1.6 to 4 inches long and wide.
-Flower stem leaves have primarily un-lobed leaves that are egg-shaped to diamond shaped.
+Adult leaves occur on flowering stems and are primarily un-lobed leaves and egg-shaped to diamond shaped.
 Only young leaves are hairy.

 Fruit Seed Description

 The dark colored fruits (dark blue to black, berry-like drupes) mature in the spring.
-Each fruit produces 4 to 5 seeds.
+Each fruit is around 0.16 to 0.31 inch (4 to 8 mm) wide and contains 4 to 5 seeds.

 May Be Confused With